-You guys, I flippin’ adore this unique lemon loaf recipe.
+You guys, I flippin’ adore this unique Meyer lemon loaf recipe.
 It’s my new addiction.
 My new “must send this to the office with my guy because I can’t be trusted home alone with it” cake.
-Meyer Lemon Olive Oil Yogurt Cake: Deliciously dangerous.
+Meyer Lemon Olive Oil Loaf Cake: Deliciously dangerous.

 It’s also made with – you guessed it – olive oil.
 Which may seem like a strange ingredient in a cake, but stick with me here.
 It’s worth it.

 (Incidentally, olive oil cakes aren’t necessarily an uncommon thing.
 And thank goodness for that.)

 I originally wanted to make a lemon yogurt cake to use up some of the homemade yogurt that I made thanks to Julia’s fabulous new book.
 And then I started eyeing the pretty orange-hued meyer lemons gracing my fruit bowl.
 And then, in the midst of mixing together the ingredients, I decided, thanks to my new perspective, to use olive oil instead of vegetable oil.
 I didn’t even use light olive oil – I went with the strongest-flavored choice, extra virgin olive oil.
 Livin’ on the edge, that’s how I roll.